designmynight/designmynight-developers/site/content/collins/booking-widget/index.md

-num_people | The number of guests in the booking date | The date of the booking, as a JavaScript date object time | The time of the booking, in 24-hour format HH:MM duration | The duration of the booking, as a decimal number of hours, eg 1.5
+num_people | The number of guests in the booking date | The date of the booking, as a JavaScript date object time | The time of the booking, in 24-hour format HH:MM duration | The duration of the booking, in minutes, eg 120 (for 2 hours)

 Examples:
 ```javascript